forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Expected Results:** Opens a Self-Service Incident request
 **Actual Results:**

-18. Development on STRY0018788 has already been completed on your lab instance.
+19. Development on STRY0018788 has already been completed on your lab instance.
 The "Service Desk Managers" group has been created with the "itil" role and Beth Anglin has been added to it.
 Now that we created some test steps, lets test them out.
 The first step mentions that we need to impersonate Beth.
 In the top banner, **click** on your **System Administrator** name to open the user menu.

-19. In the user menu drop-down, select **Impersonate User**.
+20. In the user menu drop-down, select **Impersonate User**.

-20. You should now see a pop-up modal.
+21. You should now see a pop-up modal.
 In the **Search for user** field search for Beth Anglin and **click** her name.
 You should be redirected to the ServiceNow Desktop UI view and your name in the top banner should change to **Beth Anglin**.

-21. Our next Test Step is to go to left Filter Navigator and navigate to **Incident > Create New**.
-There you should see a blank Incident to be submited.
+22. Our next Test Step is to go to left Filter Navigator and navigate to **Incident > Create New**.
+There you should see a blank Incident to be submitted.

 ![relative](images/test_test_steps_2.PNG)

-22. The 3rd Step in our test steps is to attempt to assign the **Service Desk Managers** assignment group to the Incident.
+23. The 3rd Step in our test steps is to attempt to assign the **Service Desk Managers** assignment group to the Incident.
 If the **Service Desk Managers** group shows up, it means it exists in ServiceNow and this test step passes.

 ![relative](images/test_test_steps_3.PNG)

-23. Test the 4th test step by assigning Beth Anglin to the Assigned to.
+24. Test the 4th test step by assigning Beth Anglin to the Assigned to.
 If you are able to **Submit** the incident with the below values, then all the test steps for Beth have passed, meaning the **Service Desk Managers** group has been created and **Beth Anglin** has been assigned to it.

 **Caller:** Abel Tuter
 **Short description:** My computer will not turn on after I spilled my coffee.
 **Assignment Group:** Service Desk Managers
 **Assigned To:** Beth Anglin

 ![relative](images/test_test_steps_4.PNG)

-24. Moving on to the 5th test step, we will be impersonating Alfonso Griglen.
+25. Moving on to the 5th test step, we will be impersonating Alfonso Griglen.
 Go ahead and repeat steps 18-20 by **clicking** on the name in the top banner (Beth Anglin right now), selecting **Impersonate User** in the drop-down menu, and selecting **Alfonso Griglen** in the "Search for user" field.
 Once you complete those steps you should be directed to the ServiceNow Desktop UI page with **Alfonso Griglen** as the name in the top banner.

-25. Now for the 6th test step, go to **Self-Service -> Incidents** in the left navbar.
+26. Now for the 6th test step, go to **Self-Service -> Incidents** in the left navbar.
 You should be directled to the list view of incidents.

-26. For the final step, click **New** on top of the incidents list.
+27. For the final step, click **New** on top of the incidents list.
 If you are directed to the **Create Incident** catalog item shown below, then the test has suceeded as Alfonso.

 ![relative](images/test_test_steps_6.gif)